djeada/Databases-Notes/notes/06_distributed_databases/04_partitioning_vs_sharding.md

 #### Goals of Partitioning

-1. **Improved Query Performance**: Queries targeting a specific subset of data are faster, as they only access relevant partitions.
+- Improved **query performance** is achieved because queries targeting specific subsets of data access only relevant partitions, reducing processing time.
-2. **Streamlined Maintenance**: Tasks such as backups, archiving, or indexing can be performed on individual partitions, reducing operational overhead.
+- Maintenance **tasks** such as backups, archiving, or indexing can be performed on individual partitions, which simplifies operations and reduces downtime.
+- Resource **optimization** becomes easier as partitions can be distributed across different storage or processing units, balancing the workload.
+- Data **management** flexibility increases since partitions can be added, removed, or modified independently without affecting the entire dataset.
+- Failure **isolation** is possible because issues in one partition do not affect others, enhancing system reliability.

 #### Types of Partitioning

-1. **Range Partitioning**: Data is divided based on a value range (e.g., dates or numeric ranges).
+- **Range partitioning** divides data based on a continuous range of values, such as dates or numeric ranges.
-2. **List Partitioning**: Data is grouped based on discrete values (e.g., region codes or categories).
+- **List partitioning** groups data using discrete values like categories, regions, or predefined labels.
-3. **Hash Partitioning**: A hash function determines the partition for each record.
+- **Hash partitioning** determines the partition for each record using a hash function applied to a specific column.
-4. **Key Partitioning**: Similar to hash partitioning but based on primary key values.
+- **Key partitioning** operates similarly to hash partitioning but is specifically based on primary key values.
-5. **Composite Partitioning**: Combines multiple partitioning methods, such as range and hash, for complex datasets.
+- **Composite partitioning** combines two or more partitioning methods, such as range and hash, for handling complex datasets.

 ### Sharding